kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

 #### Decision
 The second equation simplifies reasoning for cluster operators.
 A node can be tagged for multiple disruption reasons (e.g., empty, drifted, underutilized), making it challenging to precisely calculate in-flight disruptions.
 The second equation streamlines this process by providing a clearer view of the overall disruption impact.
-### Q: How should we handle an unspecified default reason?
+### Q: How should we handle an unspecified reason when others are specified?
 ```yaml
 budgets:
   - nodes: 10